 One of the worst things to deal with after the holidays is all the food that’s left lying around!
 It just sits there, tempting you as you try harder and harder to eat well.
 If you can’t seem to throw it out, then donate it to a neighbor, family member, or friend who might use it.
 Unopened packaged items can be given to a local food pantry.
 Set your kitchen up for success, which means not keeping all those chocolate-covered yummies and meat or cheese-laced dishes around to set you back.
 A clean kitchen leads to a clean lifestyle!

 5. Go Shopping!

-Also consider getting some fresh air and daily exercise (such as walking, yoga, or a light jog) which will help improve your mood, focus, and give you some time out in nature to clear your head.
-And of course, don’t forget to get a good night’s sleep.
-Your hormones, body clock, and overall wellness depends on it!
+Also, consider getting some fresh air and daily exercise (such as walking, yoga, or a light jog) which will help improve your mood, and focus, and gives you some time out in nature to clear your head.
+And, of course, don’t forget to get a good night’s sleep.
+Your hormones, body clock, and overall wellness depend on it!

 Learn How to Cook Plant-Based Meals at Home

 Reducing your meat intake and eating more plant-based foods is known to help with chronic inflammation, heart health, mental well-being, fitness goals, nutritional needs, allergies, gut health, and more!
 Unfortunately, dairy consumption also has been linked to many health problems, including acne, hormonal imbalance, cancer, and prostate cancer, and has many side effects.

 For those interested in eating more plant-based, we highly recommend purchasing one of our many plant-based cookbooks or downloading the Food Monster App which has thousands of delicious recipes making it the largest vegan recipe resource to help reduce your environmental footprint, save animals and get healthy!
 And, while you are at it, we encourage you to also learn about the environmental and health benefits of a plant-based diet.